Getting Started

 A SuperImg template is a function that takes time and data, and returns HTML.
 Create a template that accepts a dynamic title and subtitle.
 The demo below shows the code and a live preview — click the video to play or pause, or use the timeline to scrub.

-Create a file called template.ts:
+Create a file called videos/template.video.ts:

 Use defaults for fallback values when no data is passed.
 The render function receives data from the context (merged from defaults and any input you pass at render time).